cwru-commlab/sdr-basic/README.md

-# curriculum_template
+# SDR Basics
-_This is a template for curriculum repositories in CWRU communications courses.
-Replace the italicized text as described.
-Here, give a brief description of what this module is for._
+This is a repository of SDR demos in Python and GNU Radio. _It is currently a work in progress._

 ### Information Table
 _Fill out this table._